Bullhead City, Arizona: Media

-The City of Bullhead City operates a public service channel on Cable Channel 4 for Suddenlink subscribers.
-Over a dozen other regional network affiliates originate from Las Vegas and Phoenix.
+The City of Bullhead City operates a public service channel on Cable Channel 4 for Optimum subscribers, with most of the content also available for viewing on the city's website.
+More than a dozen other regional network affiliates originate from Las Vegas and Phoenix.

 Bullhead City is home to Cameron Broadcasting, the parent company of four local radio stations: